15 great reasons to choose the PAPAA »

 If you have access to a copy of the test(s) you have chosen you will find it helpful to have the manual to refer to during the presentation.
 However, this is not essential as the presenter will show the appropriate pages on the screen.
 Most of the tests have record/examiner forms produced by the publishers; you will need an original copy of the appropriate form(s) for each test you have chosen.
 We can supply you with a form for a small fee, please click here for an order form (164 KB pdf).

-The course tutors are Caroline Read, Lia Castiglione, Ally Howes and Malcom Litten.
+The course tutors are Caroline Read, Lia Castiglione, Ally Howes, Malcom Litten, Lorraine Lee, Anna Barnett and Rebecca Thompson.

 Caroline Read